Frederiksborg Castle: Audience Chamber

 Extending into the middle islet, the Audience Chamber also escaped damage from the fire in 1859.
 It was decorated by Christian V's master builder Lambert van Haven in the 1680s, combining the Renaissance style with Baroque.
 He had himself brought the paintings in adjoining Privy Passage (Conseilgangen) back from Italy.
 His work was completed in 1688, making the Audience Chamber the oldest preserved Baroque room in Denmark.
 The sumptuous ceiling in the Privy Passage with flowering vines, creepers and rosettes is the work of the stucco artists Jan Wilckens van Verelt and Christian Nerger.
 The Audience Chamber itself was completed in 1689.
 The chandelier with a carved deer was crafted around 1625 by Hans Ocksen.
 The chair in the north-east corner allowed the king to be lifted up from the building's entrance.
 The central dome, designed by van Haven, bears the motto of Christian V, Pietate et Justitia (Piety and Justice) and is decorated with allegorical paintings of a Christian queen, a negro, a Turk, and an American Indian representing Europe, Africa, Asia and America.
-The paintings on the walls by the Christian V's court painter Jacob d'Agar depict the kings ancestors.
+The paintings on the walls by the Christian V's court painter Jacob d'Agar depict the king's ancestors.
 They are surmounted by scenes from the king's glorious Scanian War (1675–1697) painted by Claus Møinchen and Christian Morholt, despite the fact that in the end, Denmark was defeated.

 Castle parks

 In 1850, Frederick VII had a landscaped garden laid out to the north-west of the castle with winding paths, canals and artificial lakes.
 On Louise's Island, named after his third wife, a small wooden manor house was built in the Norwegian style, from which the king could go out fishing and enjoy uninterrupted breaks with his wife.

 To the east of the castle, the Baroque Park with its waterfalls was originally created by the court gardener Johan Cornelius Krieger for Frederick IV in the early 1720s.
-Its carefully planned symmetrical features were designed to surround the parks centrepiece, a fountain from which water cascaded down the terraces to the lake below.
+Its carefully planned symmetrical features were designed to surround the park's centrepiece, a fountain from which water cascaded down the terraces to the lake below.
 Neatly laid out paths, shrubs and flowerbeds were arranged around the central fountain.
 The garden was maintained until the beginning of the 19th century when it was abandoned.
 The shrubs grew wild but the paths and terraces could still be seen.
 In 1993 it was decided to recreate the park in its original style.
 Now known as Kaskaderne (The Cascades), it was reopened in 1996 with a multitude of new shrubs and trees, making it Denmark's most notable Baroque garden.
 Crafted in miniature hedges, the monograms of Frederick IV, Christian VI, Frederick V and Margrethe II form part of the central layout.